kool-dev/kool/docs/02-Kool-Cloud/20-kool.cloud.yml-Reference.md

 ## The basics

-The `kool.cloud.yml` file is an extension to your already familiar `docker-compose.yml`, having the same basic structure but introducing some configuration entries to enable you to fine-tune your deployment container needs.
+The `kool.cloud.yml` file is an extension of your already familiar `docker-compose.yml`, having the same basic structure but introducing some configuration entries to enable you to fine-tune your deployment container needs.

 Suppose you have the following `docker-compose.yml` file: